raphaelvallat/pingouin/docs/index.rst

   conda install -c conda-forge pingouin

 Pingouin is under heavy development and it is likely that bugs/mistakes will be discovered in future releases.
-Please always make sure that you are using the latest version of Pingouin (new releases are `frequent <https://pingouin-stats.org/changelog.html>`_, i.e. about one per month).
+Please always make sure that you are using the latest version of Pingouin (new releases are `frequent <https://pingouin-stats.org/changelog.html>`_).
 Whenever a new release is out there, you can upgrade your version by typing the following line in a terminal window:

 .. code-block:: shell